-Thunder Spring Trail is a 3.7 mile moderately trafficked loop trail located near Aguanga, CA that features beautiful wild flowers and is rated as moderate.
+Thunder Spring Trail is a 3.7 mile moderately trafficked loop trail located near Aguanga, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Take the 76 east and follow the signs to get to Palomar Mountain and once you get to the top, follow the signs to the State Park.
 Once inside the park, follow the signs to the parking lot by Doane's Pond.
 The trail starts there.

 There's not much scenery on the Thunder Springs and Chimney Flats trails, it picks up a little once you transition to Scott's Cabin Trail.
 The loop is mostly either uphill or downhill and can be a bit of a cardio workout.
 There's sections that will be difficult for small children or the out of shape.
 Cell phone reception cuts out around the halfway point.

 We spotted deer, chipmunks and a good variety of birds doing this loop.
 While pretty it isn't as impressive as the other trails this park offers.

 This was a really nice trail to hike with my family, we saw a deer, peacocks, and for a grand finale my daughters almost stepped on a rattlesnake

 Took 15 Boy Scouts on a little beginner backpacking hike.
 Saw a few deer.
 Great day to get out.
 Had lunch by the pond.